 Whether she’s devising a tutorial for a mobile game, writing dialogue for a virtual assistant, crafting an immersive story for virtual reality, or A/B-testing the copy for a CTA button, you can bet she is looking at how she can make the experience better for the audience and for the product.

-Her professional work in the digital landscape includes writing stories, dialogue, and quests for more than 20 mobile games, including "Cars" and "My Little Pony"; reporting about games and tech for Wired, TIME, News Corp., Forbes, Time Out New York, among others; composing brand voice and UX/UI copy for DIRECTV, MTV, and Jet's websites and mobile applications; and designing gaming and VR/AR experiences for the healthcare industry at advertising agencies such as Havas and Cline, Davis & Mann.
+Her professional work in the digital landscape includes writing stories, dialogue, and quests for more than 20 mobile games, including "Cars" and "My Little Pony"; reporting about games and tech for Wired, TIME, News Corp., Forbes, Time Out New York, among others; devising content strategy, brand voice, and UX/UI copy for DIRECTV, MTV, and Jet's websites and mobile applications; and designing gaming and VR/AR experiences for the healthcare industry at advertising agencies such as Havas and Cline, Davis & Mann.

 Most recently, she taught “Copywriting Strategies for Better UX” at General Assembly and was an advisory board member for the annual Virtual Reality Developers Conference.
-She is currently working on writing the dialogue and logic for Erica, Bank of America's first AI-powered virtual assistant/chatbot.
+She is currently working on designing the voice user interface for Erica, Bank of America's first AI-powered virtual assistant/chatbot.

-When Tracey’s not doing all that other stuff, she’s using her sewing machine, hanging out with her identical twin sister, and eating tacos.
+When Tracey’s not doing all that other stuff, she’s sewing and knitting, hanging out with her identical twin sister, and eating tacos.

 *Tracey can never decide whether to use first- or third-person when writing about herself and has ultimately determined that both are equally awkward.